How to use notebooks in SQL Server 2019 preview

 SQL Server big data clusters is first available as a limited public preview through the SQL Server 2019 Early Adoption Program.
 To request access, register here, and specify your interest to try SQL Server big data clusters.
 Microsoft will triage all requests and respond as soon as possible.

-Connect to the Hadoop Gateway Knox end point
+Connect to the SQL Server big data cluster end point

 You can connect to different end points in the cluster.
-You can connect to the Microsoft SQL Server connection type or to the HDFS/Spark gateway end point.
-In Azure Data Studio (preview), press F1, and click New Connection and you can connect to your HDFS/Spark gateway end point.
+You can connect to the Microsoft SQL Server connection type or to the SQL Server big data cluster end point.
+In Azure Data Studio, press F1, and click New Connection and you can connect to your SQL Server big data cluster end point.

 Once you connect, you will be able to browse your HDFS folder.
-WebHDFS is started when the deployment is completed, and you will be able to Refresh, add New Directory, Upload files, and Delete.
+SQL Server starts WebHDFS is started when the deployment is completed.
+With WebHDFS, you can Refresh, add New Directory, Upload files, and Delete.